riboviz/riboviz/docs/user/run-on-eddie.md

 Your "qlogin" request could not be scheduled, try again later.
 ```

 There may be no free nodes at present.
 Alternatively, Eddie may be under maintenance.
-You can check Eddie's status on the [information Systems Alerts](https://alerts.is.ed.ac.uk/).
+You can check Eddie's status on the [Information Systems Alerts](https://alerts.is.ed.ac.uk/).

 Either way, you have to wait for a free node to become available or for Eddie to come back up.
 It usually won't take too long.